lich-uct/molpher-lib/doc/source/usage/installation.rst

 Building the Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This documentation is generated using the :file:`build_docs.sh`
+This documentation was generated using the :file:`build_docs.sh`
 script under the :file:`doc` directory.
 However, you will need a few Python packages
 in order to successfully build it.
-Molpher-lib source code contains a conda :download:`environment file <../../../environment.yml>`
+The conda :download:`environment file <../../../environment.yml>`
-which defines these requirements.
+defines these requirements.
 You can install this environment like so:

 ..  code-block:: bash